Arsenal's problems under Arteta ruthlessly exposed in abysmal Villa mauling | Goal.com

 He screamed for a corner, but he knew it was a goal kick.
 It was an appeal more out of embarrassment than anything else.

-And embarrassment was the theme of Arsenal’s night, as they were beaten by a vibrant Villa side who gave them a lesson in attacking football.
+And embarrassment was the theme of Arsenal’s night on Sunday, as they were beaten by a vibrant Villa side who gave them a lesson in attacking football.

 Leading 1-0 at half-time through a Bukayo Saka own goal, the visitors ran riot after the interval and could easily have won by far more than just 3-0.